Red Teaming and How it Works

 What is the Craziest Red Teaming Exercise Your Team Has Performed?

 I specifically remember one social engineering ploy because of the precision we took in the execution.
-It was performed on-site, simultaneously in two locations: the client’s headquarters in San Francisco and a technical office in Bucharest, Romania.
+It was performed on-site, simultaneously, in two locations: the client’s headquarters in San Francisco and a technical office in Bucharest, Romania.

 The ploy consisted of a flyer with an NFC tag promoting an HR campaign to win a free, all-inclusive trip to visit the other office for one week; you would tap the flyer with your phone and log in with your SSO credentials to the intranet to submit your vote.
 The intranet was a cloned site hosted in one of our attack servers that you would access via a typo domain we bought specifically for the engagement.
 Long story short, we even had the CEO participating in this contest.